 Tip: Quickly switch to the next or previous session by clicking 'Next/Previous Session' in the overflow-menu or using the respective shortcut:

 Go to next Session: ++

 Analysis: When you start to make sense of your raw data, you can look at your research data in a more structured way inand .

-Basic workflow: Whenever something interesting comes up or when you discover a pattern, you can open the Conclusion on the right and note down your findings.
-You can quickly bring highlights and charts to a Conclusion with drag and drop.
+Basic workflow: Whenever something interesting comes up or when you discover a pattern, you can open the Artifact on the right and note down your findings.
+You can quickly bring highlights and charts to an Artifact with drag and drop.
 When you put highlights on top of each other, you can create clusters and conduct affinity mapping from any screen.

 Analysis with: Here, you see all highlights that you created in the research project.
 In Highlights, you can then filter and sort by section title to see answers for a question across respondents.

 Here, you can learn more about highlights in Condens.